woofwoofinc/sketch-favicon/src/dev.rst

 The project source comes with a ``dev`` directory which contains a script for building a rkt Ubuntu container with useful development tools.

-To build this you must have a system with an installation of rkt and acbuild.
+To build this you must have a system with an installation of rkt and buildah.
-For macOS, the RktMachine_ project provides an xhyve-based VM running CoreOS with installations of rkt, acbuild, docker2aci, and other useful container tools.
+For macOS, the RktMachine_ project provides an xhyve-based VM running CoreOS with installations of rkt, buildah, docker2aci, and other useful container tools.

 .. _RktMachine: https://github.com/woofwoofinc/rktmachine